Skip to Content

 Your teen will also want to keep in mind activities like sports seasons that they find important.
 Maybe they're a star baseball player, so the Spring/summer season is going to be ultra-busy, but the Fall would be a good time to hold down a part-time job.

-Next up, I want to talk the difference between making consistent income in high school, versus non-consistent.
+Next up, I want to talk about the difference between making consistent income in high school, versus non-consistent.
 Because you guys might choose one over the other depending on family and your teen's needs/wants.

 Psst: here's a 3-week job search plan for how to get a job as a teenager, plus 5 free teen resume templates.